 Basically, the more fit participants got, the better their cardiovascular systems functioned!

 Another more recent study from 2021 found that after 6 months of cardio exercise, participants with POTS experienced a significant improvement in their cardiovascular function and quality of life.

 So, if you want to improve your POTS symptoms, exercising is something you should seriously consider.

-By the time I received my POTS diagnosis, I had already been exercising for a while, trying to better condition my body.
+By the time I received my POTS diagnosis, I had already been exercising for while, doing what I could tolerate.
 So, when I started the Levine Protocol at Month 1 on a recumbent bike, two things happened.